70 Pine Street

-70 Pine Street occupies a trapezoidal lot on Pearl Street between Pine and Cedar Streets.
+The building occupies a trapezoidal lot on Pearl Street between Pine and Cedar Streets.
 It features a brick, limestone, and gneiss facade with numerous setbacks.
-The building contains an extensive program of ornamentation, including the Cities Service Company's triangular logo and solar motifs.
-The interior features included escalators at the base and double-deck elevators linking the tower's floors.
-A three-story penthouse, intended for Cities Service's founder Henry Latham Doherty, was instead used as a public observatory.
+The building contains an extensive program of ornamentation, including depictions of the Cities Service Company's triangular logo and solar motifs.
+The interior has an Art Deco lobby and escalators at the lower stories, as well as double-deck elevators linking the floors.
+A three-story penthouse, intended for Cities Service's founder, Henry Latham Doherty, was instead used as a public observatory.

-70 Pine Street's construction was funded through a public offering of stock, rather than a mortgage loan.
-Despite having been built during the Great Depression, the building was profitable enough that it broke even by 1936, and 90 percent of its space was occupied five years later.
-The American International Group (AIG) bought the building in 1976, and it was acquired by another firm in 2009 after AIG went into bankruptcy.
-The building and its first floor interior were designated as official New York City landmarks in June 2011.
-In 2016, the building became a luxury rental residential property.
+Construction was funded through a public offering of company shares, rather than a mortgage loan.
+Despite having been built during the Great Depression, the building was profitable enough to break even by 1936, and ninety percent of its space was occupied five years later.
+The American International Group (AIG) bought the building in 1976, and it was acquired by another firm in 2009 after AIG went bankrupt.
+The building and its first-floor interior were designated as official New York City landmarks in June 2011.
+The structure was converted to residential use in 2016.

 Site

-70 Pine Street is in the Financial District of Manhattan, on a plot bounded by Pine Street to the south, Pearl Street to the east, and Cedar Street to the north.
+70 Pine Street is in the Financial District of Lower Manhattan in New York City, New York, U.S. It sits on a land lot bounded by Pine Street to the south, Pearl Street to the east, and Cedar Street to the north.
 The roughly trapezoidal site covers 32,000 ft2, measuring 247 ft on Pine and Cedar Streets by 116 ft on Pearl Street.
 The terrain slopes downward to the east, toward Pearl Street, so that there is an upper lobby (accessed from Pine Street) and a lower lobby (accessed from Pearl Street).
 Neighboring buildings include 56 Pine Street and the Down Town Association building to the northwest; 90–94 Maiden Lane to the north; 48 Wall Street to the southwest; and 60 Wall Street to the south.